The nine stages

 Outputs: aer_hash.

 The cryptographic core.
-ZKSP runs four sub-stages in lockstep:
+ZKSP runs four steps in lockstep:

-• L7 computes a transcript hash — a Fiat-Shamir-style commitment to the entire execution trace.
+- The ZK transcript step computes a transcript hash, a Fiat-Shamir-style commitment to the entire execution trace.

-• L8 captures the hardware attestation hash — a TPM2 quote or AMD SEV-SNP measurement that anchors the run to a specific physical machine.
+- The hardware attestation step captures the hardware attestation hash, designed to be a TPM2 quote or AMD SEV-SNP measurement that anchors the run to a specific physical machine.
+Scaffold today, currently emits a scaffold value; activates on confidential-compute deployment.

-• L9 produces a leakage bundle hash — an upper bound on information that escaped the secure enclave.
+- The leakage bound step produces a leakage bundle hash, an upper bound on information that escaped the secure enclave.

 This stage produces three artifacts that bind the AER + ZKSP results into a single proof bundle: